-Irregular shots and issues arising on the firing line in CMP sanctioned competitions should be documented by using Range Incident Forms (RIF).
-RIFs are prepared by Range Officers or other Competition Officials and must be given to the Statistical Office so this information is available during target scoring.
+Irregular shots and issues arising on the firing line should be documented by using Range Incident Forms (RIF).
+RIFs are prepared by Range Officers or other Competition Officials and must be given to the Statistical Office, so this information is available during target scoring.